Mittelrhein-Museum

 Is it wheelchair accessible?

-The museum is designed to be accessible, but it’s advisable to check the official website for specific accessibility features.
+The museum typically ensures accessibility for all visitors, but it’s best to consult the official website for specific accessibility features.

 Can I buy tickets online?